2016 Turkish coup attempt: Kemalism

-It is widely reported that Kemalist ideology played little or no role in motivating the 15 July 2016 coup attempt, unlike all previous political interventions in the history of Turkey's military coups.
+It is widely reported that Kemalist ideology played a huge role in motivating the 15 July 2016 coup attempt, like all previous political interventions in the history of Turkey's military coups.
 Since the establishment of multiparty democracy in Turkey in 1946, the Turkish Armed Forces (TSK), together with the judiciary, have viewed themselves as guardians of Kemalist ideals and the secular Turkish nationalist state established under Mustafa Kemal Atatürk against political parties that have promoted a larger role for Islam and minorities in public life.
 The military and judiciary have regularly intervened in politics to block or ban popular parties representing conservative Muslim Turks, attempting to relax the restrictions on traditional religious practices, such as women's wearing of headscarves.
 The military has toppled four elected governments: by coups in 1960 and 1980, and by military decisions in 1971 and 1997.
 The military has also banned several major political parties.
 In 1998, Erdoğan, then-mayor of Istanbul, was banned for life from politics and jailed because he had read a religious poem by Ziya Gökalp several years before, at a public meeting.
 In 2007, the military expressed its opposition to the election of Abdullah Gül, of the Justice and Development Party (AKP), as president, by issuing an e-memorandum.
 Still, Gül was eventually elected when the AKP won both a referendum on the matter.
-Also, a snap election, and the party returned with a larger majority in the parliament.
+After a snap election, the party returned with a larger majority in parliament.
+In a statement published on the day of the coup, the military cited erosion of secularism as one of the reasons for the coup.